 Zuppa Toscana Soup Says “Home”

-Besides all that, it’s a great dish for feeding a crowd.
-The recipe is easily doubled and costs next to nothing.
+Finally, it's a great dish for feeding a crowd.
+The recipe can be doubled or tripled and costs next to nothing.

 Zuppa Toscana Soup

 Description: Rich aromas wafting through the kitchen making everyone hungry.
 Make a memorable meal for your family that just says "home."
 Look no further than this Zuppa Toscana recipe.

 There are really two ways to make this recipe.
 I like to use the faster method, because I don't like waiting to eat such yummy deliciousness.
 Use either the stove top version or the slow cooker version.

 On Top of the Stove - Zuppa Toscana

 - Brown, drain, and crumble the sausage and bacon.
 Set aside.